Welcome to our CORE 6 Person Instant Cabin Tent review!

 - Remove the rainfly.

-- Flatten the tent, then bend the legs into the center.
+- Flatten the cabin tent, then bend the legs into the center.

-- Fold the tent into the center, between each leg.
+- Fold the camping tent into the center, between each leg.

 - Hold the corners together, tucking excess material into the center between them.

-- Stuff the tent back into the carry bag.
+- Stuff the tent gear back into the carry bag.

-You can set the tent up on your own, though the piece of paper that comes with it says it’ll take two.
-Experienced campers will find that it is easy and takes less than five minutes.
+You can set this top instant tent up on your own, though the piece of paper that comes with it says it’ll take two people.
+Those experienced in camping will find that it is easy and takes less than five minutes.

 The takedown is more difficult.
-Sometimes it takes two people to stuff it into the bag.
-The tent holds lots of air, so try to get as much of it out as possible when folding the four corners vertical and stuffing the tent fabric into the center.
+Sometimes it takes two people to stuff the instant tent into the bag.
+The cabin tent holds lots of air, so try to get as much of it out as possible when folding the four corners vertical and stuffing the tent fabric into the center.

-There are easier options for a tent that you can pitch alone.
+There are easier options for camping tents that you can pitch alone.

-Don’t think the CORE is for you?
+Don’t think this 6 person instant cabin tent is for you?
 No problem.
-Here are three more tents to consider.
+Here are three more camping tents to consider.

 Coleman WeatherMaster 6 person tent with screen room

 Do you like the fact that the CORE has an awning but wish it were bigger?
-The Coleman WeatherMaster has a screen room that is great for liveability.
+The Coleman WeatherMaster has a screen room that is great for liveability and storing gear.
 Keep in mind, this tent’s sleeping space is smaller than the CORE’s, and users say it’s a leakier camping tent.
 You can look at our Coleman Weathermaster 6 person tent review or check out its price below.

 ALPS Mountaineering Meramac 6 person tent

-Do you need a tent fit for winter camping?
+Do you need camping tents fit for winter camping?
 This tall dome tent is great at sealing in heat and has a wonderfully durable rainfly.
-It’s a little pricer than the CORE and doesn’t have the popping green and gray color, but it is still a good call in our opinion.
+It’s a little pricier than the CORE and doesn’t have the popping green and gray color, but it is still a good call in our opinion.

 Tall family?
 No problem.
 This cabin tent has a tall center height of 7 feet and is well over 6 feet tall everywhere else.
 Perfect for the 6-feet and above family members.
 Although it’s pricier than the CORE and not instant, it does fit 6 people comfortably.

-The CORE 6 person instant cabin tent review has shown that it is a great summer camping tent that works well for couples, small families and friend groups.
+This CORE 6 person instant cabin tent review has shown that it is a great summer camping tent that works well for couples, small families and friend groups.
 It’s well-ventilated, has excellent additional features and it’s well worth the money.
-It gets 5 stars from us!
+It’s close to a 5 star review from us!